 Experts from all member states – including Switzerland – are working in the various bodies, monitoring mechanisms and instruments of the Council of Europe.
-Here’s a short introduction to some of the most visible Swiss nationals:
+Here’s a short introduction to some of the most visible Swiss nationals, past and present:

 Director General – Philippe Boillat

 Before he joined the Council of Europe, Philippe Boillat was head of the department for Human Rights and the Council of Europe in Switzerland’s Federal Office of Justice as well as the Swiss agent before the European Court of Human Rights (ECtHR).
-Since 2005, he heads the Directorate General of Human Rights and the Rule of Law of the Council of Europe.
+From 2005 – 2017 he headed the Directorate General of Human Rights and the Rule of Law of the Council of Europe.

 First President of the full-time Court – Luzius Wildhaber